Soviet space rocket-propelled grenade revealed

 The overall system is officially known as a "Self-guided spinning projectile for the active defense system" or Shield-2.
 (The Shield-1 referred to the self-defense gun flown on the OPS-2 version of Almaz.)
 Like its predecessor, the Shield-2 missile system was developed at the Nudelman KB Tochmash, a prolific developer of aircraft weapons for the Soviet Air Force.

 The Shield-2 system is currently displayed in the restricted-access demo room at NPO Mashinostroenia, the prime developer of the Almaz project based in the town of Reutov near Moscow.
-However, the device appeared to be not on on the floor of the exhibit, during multiple visits to the facility by the editor of this web site in the 1990s and the 2000s.
+However, the device appeared to be not on the floor of the exhibit, during multiple visits to the facility by the editor of this web site in the 1990s and the 2000s.

 According to a sign in front of the artifact, Shield-2 was a "cosmos-cosmos"-class weapon with a flight range of 100 kilometers.
 A pair of such missiles were planned to be installed on the follow-on version of the Almaz station, starting with the OPS-4 variant.
-The weapon could be released in the direction of enemy targets, such as satellite interceptors or inspectors.
+The weapon could be released in the direction of enemy vehicles, such as satellite interceptors or inspectors.
 The projectile would use self-guiding radar head to navigate itself toward the target.

 Still, little is known about the specifications and operation of the system, but, according to the Head of Science and Research Center at NPO Mashinostroenia Leonard Smirichevsky, who introduced the weapon, the vehicle's grenade-like solid propellant charges doubled as engines!
 RussianSpaceWeb.com's 3D recreation of the displayed variant established that it held 96 casings with solid propellant arranged in a globular fashion like the petals of a dandelion around a central combustion chamber.
 Upon their ignition, the chambers/grenades might have fed hot propulsive gas into a single or multiple combustion chambers at the center of the contraption, producing either the main thrust and/or steering the vehicle.
 When the missile reached the proximity of the target, according to its guiding radar, the entire vehicle would explode and the small solid chambers would eject under their own propulsive force in every direction acting as shrapnel.